charitips/demos/README.md

 ## Mobile application

 In the `mobile` folder, you can find a really simple cross-platform mobile application demonstrating how to integrate the charity selection widget on mobile.

+## Web application

+In the `web` folder, you can find a really simple NextJS application demonstrating how to integrate the charity selection widget on the web.